Frequently Asked Questions

 For support over the phone for survivors and those who love them: 24/7 Klinic Sexual Assault Crisis Line 1-888-292-7565

-• Internal and external injuries
+• Assessing & treating internal and external injuries

-• Pregnancy and emergency contraception (Plan B)
+• Testing for pregnancy and receiving emergency contraception (Plan B)

 Sexual Assault Evidence Kit (SAEK)

-• Involve police to use the SAEK in an investigation
+• Involve police to use the SAEK in an investigation.

 • Have the SAEK done but don’t involve police.